 Looking to plan your life a little?
 Looking to work at a feminist vegan anarchist chocolate shop?
 Of course you are.
 We have no hours available now BUT in the fall we’ll be hiring a CUSTOMER SERVICE PERSON!
 TWO CHOCOLATIERS!
 PROBABLY MORE PEOPLE!
 Fullllllllll time.
 Supportive atmosphere.
 Mull it over.
 Experience not totally necessary but you gotta be AWESOME, you know?
 Fast/friendly/focused.
 Let’s talk soon? // photo by @reinspired

 After years of creating a welcoming environment that regulars can call home, Yearwood is happy that fans can recreate their favorite treats at home.

 “I worked really hard to make sure this book is user friendly,” she explains.
 “For anyone that comes into the shop, I want them to see that what we make really isn’t really that daunting or difficult.
 You can make them for holidays, or every day.
 It’s really our story, the story of the shop, and I want people to see that.”

-Although the cookbook doesn’t hit shelves until the beginning of fall, Yearwood is insatiable.
-Already looking for her next big project, she says “I’d love to write a savory cookbook, showcasing more of our recipes from the Commissary! location.
+Although the cookbook just hit shelves in fall 2019, Yearwood is insatiable.
+Already looking for her next big project, she says, “I’d love to write a savory cookbook, showcasing more of our recipes from the Commissary! location.
 I’d also love to expand the ice cream part of our operation, or maybe a pizza shop.
 I want to do everything.”

-Sweet + Salty: The Art of Vegan Chocolates, Truffles, Caramels, and More From Lagusta’s Luscious hits the shelves on September 24.
-If you can’t wait that long for vegan treats, stop by Lagusta’s Luscious in New Paltz or place an order online.
+Sweet + Salty: The Art of Vegan Chocolates, Truffles, Caramels, and More From Lagusta’s Luscious hit the shelves on September 24.
+For vegan treats straight from the source, stop by Lagusta’s Luscious in New Paltz or place an order online.

 25 North Front Street, New Paltz